SAP-samples/cloud-espm-cloud-native/README.md

 * Now as the database is up, the Worker will pick the job from queue and push it into database, verify it by hitting `http://localhost:9993/sale.svc/api/v1/salesOrders/`

 ### Unit Isolation
-ESPM has a  microservice based architecture, where all the services are independent of each other  and have been isolated against each other here by bringing in Unit Isolation.
+ESPM has a microservice-based architecture, where all the services are independent of each other  and have been isolated against each other here by bringing in Unit Isolation.

 ### Circuit Breaker